guillermohernandez/frontend-intermediate-textbook/Prework.md

 # Prework

 ## Codecademy
 [Codecademy](https://www.codecademy.com/) is a great resource for learning the syntax of different popular laguages, as well as familiarizing yourself with important tools.
 Make an account and get started coding now.
 Try to do at lease little bit every day, but don't be afraid to go on a binge.

-If you pass a lesson and don't fully understand why, that is OK.
-Your understanding will be cemented in later lessons, as these lessons are simply for exposure to the language.
-Just pass the tests and move forward.
+## Code School
+[Code School](https://www.codeschool.com/) is another great resource for exposure to different subjects.
+Although not all subjects are free, the first lesson or two usually is.

 For your prework (**work done before class starts**) you are to do: